Nudorthodes molino

 Habitat

 Montane and foothill in the Madrean Sky Islands region of the southwestern United States.
 Occurs in areas with oak and mixed conifer-oak woodland vegetation.
-The locality at Molino Basin on Mount Lemmon represents mid-elevation montane forest habitat.
+The type locality at Molino Basin on Mount Lemmon represents mid-elevation montane forest habitat.

 Distribution